CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 {{%notice note%}}

-Not all security measures are created equal; certain measures can ruin a user experience without adding a significant amount of security.
-Cumulus Networks recommends that you focus on security measures with the greatest benefits and the fewest drawbacks.
+All security measures are not created equally; certain measures can ruin a user experience without adding a significant amount of security.
+NVIDIA recommends that you focus on security measures with the greatest benefits and the fewest drawbacks.
 Then, expand to include other security mitigations as your comfort level increases.

 {{%/notice%}}